ibm-cloud-docs/vpc/vpn-client-to-site-auth.md

    ```
    {: pre}

    Check that the CA certificate is generated at path `./pki/ca.crt`.
+As described [in the next section](#Importing-VPN-server-certificates-into-Secrets-Manager), when importing the server or client certificates into Secrets Manager, the certificate used to sign other certificates will be required as the intermediate certificate.

 1. Generate a VPN server certificate: